SelligentMarketingCloud/MobileSDK-iOS/README.md

 # MobileSDK-iOS Integration

-To integrate the library yourself just download  <a href="https://github.com/SelligentMarketingCloud/MobileSDK-iOS/tree/master/iOS%20Lib" target="_blank">iOS Lib</a> or <a href="https://github.com/SelligentMarketingCloud/MobileSDK-iOS/tree/master/iOS%20Lib-%20Plot%20geofencing%20support" target="_blank">iOS Lib- Plot geofencing support</a> depending of your needs
+To integrate the library yourself just download, depending of your needs one of those links:

+​	- <a href="https://github.com/SelligentMarketingCloud/MobileSDK-iOS/tree/master/iOS%20Framework" target="_blank">iOS Framework</a>  : sdk framework

+​	- <a href="https://github.com/SelligentMarketingCloud/MobileSDK-iOS/tree/master/iOS%20Lib" target="_blank">iOS Library</a>  : sdk static library

+​	- <a href="https://github.com/SelligentMarketingCloud/MobileSDK-iOS/tree/master/iOS%20Lib-%20Plot%20geofencing%20support" target="_blank">iOS Lib- Plot geofencing support</a> : sdk static library with support of geofencing

-Or you can use CocoaPods by adding to your main target and notification extensions targets in your Podfile:
+Or you can use CocoaPods by adding one of these pod to your main target, and also to your notification extensions targets in your Podfile:

+for the framework:

+    pod 'SelligentMobileSDK/Framework', :git => 'https://github.com/SelligentMarketingCloud/MobileSDK-iOS.git'

+for the static library:

     pod 'SelligentMobileSDK', :git => 'https://github.com/SelligentMarketingCloud/MobileSDK-iOS.git'